Sam Johnson (rugby union): Amateur career

 Johnson first made a name for himself at schoolboy level, representing Queensland Schoolboys and Australia Schoolboys A after winning the Associated Independent Colleges (AIC) competition with St Edmund's College in 2011.
 His first rugby union club was GPS in Brisbane.
 He was then to switch codes to Rugby League.

 On moving to Scotland, he played for Stirling County when not in use by Glasgow Warriors.

 Johnson was drafted to Ayr in the Scottish Premiership for the 2017-18 season.

 Johnson has been drafted to Glasgow Hawks in the Scottish Premiership for the 2018-19 season.

 Professional career

 Johnson returned to rugby union for the 2013–14 season, when he joined the Queensland Reds wider training squad, and returned to his former club GPS.

 Johnson impressed the Queensland Reds coaching staff in 2014 as a regular in the midfield for Reds A and GPS, which led to him making his Queensland Reds debut off the bench against the Western Force in Perth.

 Johnson then went on to play five matches for Queensland Country in Australia's National Rugby Championship in the season 2014–15.

 Johnson made two Super Rugby appearances for the Reds in total and was named on the bench a further three times.

 On 28 April 2015, it was announced that Johnson would be joining the Pro12 champions Glasgow Warriors in an initial contract to May 2017.

+Johnson became Warrior No. 258 on his competitive debut against Ospreys on 1 November 2015.
+He won Glasgow Warriors Players' Player of the Season, together with Ruaridh Jackson in 2017-18, and was Glasgow's Test Player of the Season in 2018-19.
+He won Glasgow's try of the season also in the 2018-19 season in Glasgow's crushing of Leinster, away from home at the RDS Arena, by scoring the first Glasgow try in a 39-24 win.
+He won Player of the Match in October 2021 in a victory over the Sharks at Scotstoun Stadium.
+He captained Glasgow in their match against Benetton in November 2021.
+He was Glasgow's Player of the Month for February 2023.

+He left Glasgow at the end of the 2022-23 season.
+He had amassed 104 caps for the Warriors, starting 95 of those matches.
+He scored 10 tries for the club.

+In the summer of 2023, it was announced that he had signed for Brive.